mchapman87501/arg_parse/README.md

 Why not just use an existing argument parsing package?
 Writing one for myself provided an excuse to use C++20 language features.

+The API is heavily influenced by Python's [arg_parse](https://docs.python.org/3/library/argparse.html#module-argparse) module, which I really like.

 ![Github Docker CI](https://github.com/mchapman87501/arg_parse/actions/workflows/docker-image.yml/badge.svg)

 ## Examples